Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Conclusions

 Once turbulence is established, the velocity profiles show little sensitivity to Reynolds number and collapse according to roughness level.
-This behaviour is consistent with the fully rough regime, where pressure drag dominates and the friction factor becomes almost independent of Reynolds number \citep{jimenez2004,Flack2014}.
+This behavior is consistent with the fully rough regime, where pressure drag dominates and the friction factor becomes almost independent of Reynolds number \cite{jimenez2004, Flack2014}.
 The reduction in both near-wall and core velocities with increasing amplitude confirms the pressure-driven nature of the flow.
 Purely geometric estimates of $k_s^+$ based on wall amplitude and friction velocity tend to underpredict $\Delta U^+$ at high roughness levels, though the discrepancy is modest.
-The small ratio $k^+_{s}/k^+ \approx 1.1$ indicates that the geometric peak-to peak amplitude ($k$) remains the best single descriptor of roughness in this configuration.
+The small ratio $k^+_{s}/k^+ \approx 1.2$ indicates that the geometric peak-to-peak amplitude ($k$) remains the best single descriptor of roughness in this configuration.
 The remaining deviation reflects additional form drag, flow separation, and axial pressure gradients, which depend on curvature rather than amplitude alone.
 Nevertheless, the geometric amplitude captures the main physical contribution to hydraulic roughness.
+The roughness effect generated by the coherent wall shape is more intense than that of the sand-grain or moderate amplitude random roughness \cite{nikuradse1933, demaio}.

 Overall, the results confirm that $\Delta U^+$ and $k_s^+$ are reliable descriptors of wall-induced drag once the flow is known.
 They collapse data across Reynolds numbers and roughness levels, even in structured, non-random geometries.
 The wavy pipe therefore provides a clean and controllable test case for separating geometric and stochastic effects.
 Its agreement with classical scaling laws supports the use of deterministic sinusoidal geometries as simplified analogues for complex rough surfaces.
-At the same time, the findings highlight the limits of predictive models based on a single roughness parameter.
-Quantities such as $k_s^+$, $f(\Rey)$, or $\Delta U^+$ cannot predict drag a priori when wall shape governs the flow topology.
-In such cases, axial curvature, expansion and contraction rate, and the spatial organisation of form drag must also be included.
-Until these multi-parameter models are available, smooth-wall or random-roughness correlations should be used with caution for shape-driven flows.
+At the same time, our findings highlight the limits of models for the friction factor based on a single roughness parameter.
+As shown here, a friction factor for strong wall modulations needs to reflect not only the sandgrain roughness that determines the fully turbulent drag, but also the roughness dependent critical Reynolds number for the laminar-turbulent transition as well as the effective hydraulic radius that determines the laminar regime.